wealthica/wealthica.js/README.md

 #### event: 'reload'

-Emitted when Wealthica Dashboard needs add-on to reload.
+Emitted when there are important changes in Wealthica Dashboard (e.g. user has just added a new institution, or removed an asset).
+This suggests add-ons reload their data and render accordingly.

 ```
 addon.on('reload', function () {